 The Mayor of San Antonio gives the King the first edition of the Mission of San Antonio.
 San Antonio is recently declared as a World Heritage Site by UNESCO.

-King Felipe and Queen Letizia receiving the keys of the historic city from its Mayor at Governor’s Palace in San Antonio.
+King Felipe and Queen Letizia received the keys to the historic city from its Mayor at Governor’s Palace in San Antonio.

 Before moving forward for the day, the Spanish King and Queen greeted the people gathered outside the palace to meet them.

 The next stop was the Mission of San José Church in San Antonio.
 The King and Queen were welcomed by the Archbishop of the Diocese of San Antonio.